-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the T6s has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6s was succeeded by the Canon 77D.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon website.
+Both the 1DX Mark II and the T6s have been discontinued, but can regularly be found used on eBay.
+The T6s was replaced by the Canon 77D, while the 1DX Mark II was followed by the Canon 1DX Mark III.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Canon T6s – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D X Mark II: